GOOD BASIC BOOKS AND MAGAZINES

 "Texas Guide to Rainwater Harvesting - Second Edition": published by the Texas Water Development Board in Austin, Texas, 1997 - this is now available on-line in PDF format, go to http://www.twdb.state.tx.us/publications/reports/RainHarv.pdf

-THESE GROUPS ARE TRYING VALIANTLY TO PROTECT LIFE ON EARTH - GIVE A FEW OF THEM A HAND IF YOU POSSIBLY CAN:
+THESE GROUPS ARE TRYING TO PROTECT LIFE ON EARTH

 Amnesty International